 Open Work Permits

-There are certain work programs that do not require an LMIA due to the fact that it allows you to work for any employer in Canada and only require having an open work permit.
+Certain work programs do not require an LMIA meaning they allow you to work for any employer in Canada and only require an open work permit.
 These programs include:

 - Post Graduation Work Permit Program;